 - Also, place the idol of the Ganesha towards the right side of the kalash and sprinkle the holy water on the puja items in order to purify them.

 - The rituals take place with the help of Kumkum, Haldi (turmeric powder) and flowers.
-There are many lamps and incense sticks and the mantras are chanted to seek the blessings of the God and Goddess.
+There are many lamps and incense sticks and one chants the mantras to seek the blessings of the God and Goddess.

 Materials required for Laxmi Puja on Diwali are:

 Icons of Lord Ganesha, Goddess Saraswati, Lakshmi and Narayan, Silver and Gold coins, Five paan or mango leaves, Uncooked Rice, A coconut, Ten Suparis, Kumkum for applying tilak, Water in the lota, Panchamrita, Mithaai (Indian sweets), Dry fruits (almonds, cashews), Gulaal (holi color), Diyas, Agarbattis (incense sticks), Camphor, Red string.

 The cost of Laxmi Puja ranges from Rs.
 3500 to Rs.
 6000 that includes all the materials for the puja.